What Accreditation Means

 The Health Resources and Services Administration (HRSA), an agency of the U.S. Department of Health and Human Services, is the primary federal agency for improving healthcare for people who are geographically isolated, or economically or medically vulnerable.

-HRSA recently awarded Community Health Quality Recognition badges to health centers that made notable improvements to the quality of their care.
-Primary Health Network received recognition for their achievements in COVID-19 data reporting, advancing health information technology for quality, and their continued implementation of the Primary Care Medical Home care model.
+Each year, HRSA awards Community Health Quality Recognition badges to health centers that made notable improvements to the quality of their care.
+Since 2021, Primary Health Network received recognition for their achievements in COVID-19 data reporting, advancing health information technology for quality, and their continued implementation of the Primary Care Medical Home care model.

 Age Friendly Health System Participant